 Community Workday(s) as Course Credit

-If you are asking your students to come to one of our regularly scheduled work days as a requirement for your class, or if you’re considering a new collaboration, please fill out and return this simple Memorandum of Understanding to Dr. Saskia Cornes, firstname.lastname@example.org.
+If you are asking your students to come to one of our regularly scheduled workdays as a requirement for your class, or if you’re considering a new collaboration, please fill out and return this simple Memorandum of Understanding to Dr. Saskia Cornes, firstname.lastname@example.org.
 This helps us ensure the best experience for your students, and also to track collaborations for funding purposes.

+Free transit is provided between the farm and Duke Campus for all Duke affiliates (this is on pause due to COVID-19 protocol).
 Working with you is part of our mission, so please don’t hesitate to reach out at any stage of the planning process.